scpwiki/wikijump/ftml/README.md

 While the expanded form of the initialism is never explicitly stated, it is clearly implied given the name similarity to HTML.

+### Syntax
+ftml is intended to be compatible with a subset of Wikidot text deemed to be "well-formed".
+Wikidot's general syntax documentation will be relevant here, but weird constructions or strange features may not be.
+During the development process, they are analyzed and either explicitly unimplemented, or implemented through more sensible syntax.

+As ftml develops into its own branch of wikitext, pages here will document the syntax separately from Wikidot, with the goal of deprecating Wikidot's documentation entirely.

+* [`Blocks.md`](docs/Blocks.md) -- Which blocks (e.g. `[[div]]`) are available in ftml and what options they take.

 ### Usage
 There are a couple main exported functions, which correspond to each of the main steps in the wikitext process.